ChrisT-CC/hello-django/README.md

 - add our `"todo"` app in `"settings.py"` file in `"INSTALLED_APPS"`

 *__Important__*
-- The reason that we're creating this  secondary todo folder inside the templates directory is because when Django looks for templates inside of these apps it will always return the first one that it finds.
+- The reason that we're creating this  secondary "todo" folder inside the "templates" directory is because when Django looks for templates inside of these apps it will always return the first one that it finds.
 - So by separating it into a folder that matches its app name, we can ensure that we're getting the right template even if there's another template of the same name in a different app.

 ---